 One of the first things to learn about Jupyter Notebooks is how to navigate around and make edits.
 There are two modes available to you.
 If you select a cell and press Enter, you are in edit mode and you can edit the text in that cell.
 If you press Esc, you are in command mode and you can navigate around the notebook.

 When you are in command mode, there are many useful hotkeys you can use.
 The Up and Down arrows will help you select different cells and scroll through the notebook.
 If you press y on a selected cell in command mode, it changes it to a code cell, in which the text is interpreted as code.
-Pressing m changes it to a markdown cell.
+Pressing m changes it to a markdown cell, where you can write formatted text.
 Shift + Enter evaluates the cell, rendering the markdown or executing the code, as the case may be.
+You’ll get some practice with a Jupyter notebook in the next exercise.

 Our first task in our first Jupyter Notebook will be to load the case study data.
 To do this, we will use a tool called pandas.
 It is probably not a stretch to say that pandas is the pre-eminent data-wrangling tool in Python.